This is essay is part of Applied Biofoundationalism. All chapters are linked at the end. Enjoy.

 If you’re poor, you must unleash your lions.
 As you become wealthier, the needs of giraffes become dangerous to ignore.
 Anyone who advocates unequivocally for one kind of environment always, no matter the condition, is what we call a political radical.
 An ideologue who’s just screaming “I vote my temperament as aggressively as I possibly can at all times”.

 When we call it capitalism, we begin the dialogue wearing intellectual ankle weights that obfuscate the fabric of what we’re really observing.
-We're debating on the terms of the idealogue, reject his premise.
+We're debating on the terms of the idealogue, and his premise should not be accepted.
 Human Natural State isn't an ideology to be defended, but a reality to be recognized.
 Like gravity, it exists whether we acknowledge it or not.
+Work with your nature, not against it.

 Subscribes and shares are very much appreciated.
 If you enjoyed the essay, give it a like.